engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 <<property("type", "string", default="sftp", required=True, heading=3)>>
 Selects the SFTP target implementation.
 Type names are case-insensitive when read; Bifröst writes the canonical value `sftp`.

+<<property("publishAttemptTimeout", "duration", default="2m", heading=3)>>
+Maximum duration of one publication attempt, including local hashing, connection setup, upload, read-back verification, and hard-link publication.
+The value must be positive.
+Bifröst applies the deadline to the underlying SSH connection and closes that connection on cancellation.
+If a temporary file may have been created, a hard link succeeded, or the final file already exists, Bifröst opens one fresh connection and makes one deletion attempt with a separate context bounded to five seconds.
+A cleanup failure remains retryable; the deterministic name lets the next attempt find and remove the same temporary file.

 <<property("address", "string", required=True, heading=3)>>
 The SSH server as `host`, `host:port`, or `[IPv6-address]:port`.
 An omitted port defaults to `22`.